Two killed in separate incidents

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 SARGODHA: Two people, including a woman, died in separate incidents in the area of Jauhrabad and Shahpur police.
-According to police, Uzma Parveen, 35, of Mitha Tiwana exchanged harsh words with her husband Muhammad Hafeez and swallowed poisonous pills and died.
+According to police, Uzma Parveen, 35, of Mitha Tiwana exchanged harsh words with her husband M Hafeez and swallowed poisonous pills and died.
 In another incident, an oil tanker hit Muhammad Din near Chungi 12, Shahpur city at Khushab road, leaving him dead on the spot.
-Police have registered cases.

 SARGODHA: Two people, including a woman, died in separate incidents in the area of Jauhrabad and Shahpur police.
-According to police, Uzma Parveen, 35, of Mitha Tiwana exchanged harsh words with her husband Muhammad Hafeez and swallowed poisonous pills and died.
+According to police, Uzma Parveen, 35, of Mitha Tiwana exchanged harsh words with her husband M Hafeez and swallowed poisonous pills and died.
 In another incident, an oil tanker hit Muhammad Din near Chungi 12, Shahpur city at Khushab road, leaving him dead on the spot.
-Police have registered cases.